BramDo/VQE-quantum-algorithms/README.md

 qa_vqe_1.py uses pyQuil VQE algorithm and prints the minimum eigenvalue for Pauli Z matrix

-qa_vqe_2.py uses a function expactation for finding a eigenvalue for Pauli Z matrix
+qa_vqe_2.py uses a function expectation for finding a eigenvalue for Pauli Z matrix

 qa_vqe_3.py uses pyQuil VQE for a more complex matrix